arjunsavel/cortecs/paper/paper.md

 Using `cortecs`, we compress the input opacity files by a factor of 13.
-Importantly, we find that our compressed-opacity retrieval yields posterior distributions [as plotted by the `corner` package, @corner:2016] and Bayesian evidences that are consistent with those from the benchmark retrieval using uncompressed opacity (\autoref{fig:corner}).
+Importantly, we find that our compressed-opacity retrieval yields posterior distributions [as plotted by the `corner` package, @corner:2016] and Bayesian evidences that are consistent with those from the benchmark retrieval using uncompressed opacity (\autoref{fig:corner}) within a comparable runtime.
 The results from this exercise indicate that our compression/decompression scheme is accurate enough to be used in high-resolution retrievals.

 ![The posterior distributions for our baseline WASP-77A retrieval (teal)